JinLi711/Protein-Structures/record_files/Log.md

 Things I need to check / change before running the final model:
 * check the validation steps for fit_generator
 * check that the data path is correct (i.e the cull number)

+# March 28, 2019

+Couldn't fix the exploding memory problem, so I created another OuterProduct layer.
+Not sure if this is going to be better.